 5. Ritualise the reboot.

-This is not a one-off fix; it is a daily practice.
-Block a 10 minute 'energy audit' at the end of each day:
+This is not a one-off fix; it is a daily practice that gets more powerful the longer you commit to it.
+Block a 10-minute "energy audit" at the end of each day and answer three questions:

 - What drained me?